 Do your research

 A good spirits marketing strategy involves intensive competitor research.
 Learn from the mistakes of others so that you don’t make them yourself.
 Ask other distillers – even if they’re producing dissimilar products to yours – about what they wish they could have done differently.
+Joining a trade organization like the American Craft Spirits Association is a great way to find other distillers.
 Learn from the successes as well, but recognize that lightning doesn’t always strike twice.

 Define your niche